FalconCharge/Machine-Learning-Project/data/README.md

 Additional note: there are several (382) students that belong to both datasets .
 These students can be identified by searching for identical attributes that characterize each student, as shown in the annexed R file.

+# DownLoad instrucitons
+- Download the dataset from https://archive.ics.uci.edu/dataset/320/student+performance
+- Place the student-por.csv within data/raw/student-por.csv

+To get the processed data you can call python src/data.py